green7ea/blog/README.md

 Basically, the compiler has a state which can be modified by these directives.
 Since every `*.c` file is treated independently, every `*.c` file that is being compiled has its own state.
-The pre-processor works by replacing the tags in the source file by the result based on the state of the compiler.
+The headers that are included modify that file's state.
+The pre-processor works at a string level and replaces the tags in the source file by the result of basic functions based on the state of the compiler.

-We'll focus on the includes and the include guards.
-An include is really simple, it finds the file and replaces the `#include` line with the contents of that file.
+The `#include` pre-processor is really simple, it finds the file and replaces the `#include` line with the contents of that file.

 Where does it find the files?